-Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement Percentage of total allocation: 15% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: research has proved that after 20 minutes of moving, pupils grow new brain cells and have higher concentration levels; the more we can get our pupils to move, the higher they will attain!
-Continue to develop and define a clear vision statement which is included in the school's aims that recognizes the value and impact of high quality PE, sport and physical activity which pupils and parents understand and have contributed to.
-PE lead to work along side curriculum lead in order to finalize and clarify a clear TLR £2273 • Continue to develop documentations surrounding the impact, intention and vision of PE at St Peter's.
-Roll out to staff and support increased raised awareness of sport for whole school improvement. opportunity to teach life skills such as cooperation, reliance and responsibility.
-We use Physical Education as a true cross-curricular approach to allow our children to develop the skills they require for lifelong learning. sequence and planned learning to meet the needs of our specific children at St Peters.
-Updates via Well schools Partnership to ensure school are up to date with important new and upcoming documents and notices.
-Share good practice with other Sports Leads in the area.
-Half of fees (other half in key Sport lead able to attend 2/3 PE leader network meetings and implemented some of the new strategies within school - new upcoming curriculum.
+Key indicator 2: The profile of PESSPA A being raised across the school as a to ool for whole sch ool improvement Percentage of total allocation: 31% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: - Highly active pupils will attain better, research has proved that after 20 minutes of Continue to develop and define a clear vision statement which is included in the school's aims that recognizes the value and impact of high quality PE, sport and physical Documentation of PE vision statement and methodical analysis of PE currently taking place at St Peters.
+Continue to develop documentations surrounding the impact, intention and vision of PE at St Peter's. have higher concentration levels; the more we can get our pupils to move, the higher they will attain! - PE, sport and physical activity gives us the opportunity to teach life skills such as activity which pupils and parents understand and have contributed to.
+PE lead to work along side curriculum lead in order to finalize and clarify a clear sequence and planned learning to meet the needs of our specific children at St Peters.
+New curriculum overview in the process of being developed collaboratively.
+Taking into consideration views of children, staff and parents.
+Roll out to staff and support increased raised awareness of sport for whole school improvement. curricular approach to allow our children to develop the skills they require for lifelong learning.
+Updates via Sporting Influence to ensure school are up to date with important new and upcoming documents and notices.
+Share good practice with other Sports Leads in the area. £5730 Sport lead able to attend PE leader network meetings and implemented some of the new strategies within school - new upcoming curriculum.
 Look into Sporting Influence subject leader support to ensure staff and subject lead are in line with Sports staff coming into school.
-This would enable good links to be shared with new schools. thinking, social and personal skills PE, sport and physical activity can aid the development of fine and gross motor skill development which link to academic Ensure PE, sport and physical activity is visible in the school allowing all children to attend a sports day.
-KS2 to partake in a sports afternoon playing rounders - mixed teams across key stage and tournament inclusive of all. £0 together) Successful sports day and sports afternoon for KS2. - KS2 teachers opportunities for whole school sport Celebrate PE, sport and physical activity opportunities alongside the personal skills too to promotes mastery learning and ensure life skills are deep rooted in the learning pupils are exposed to.
+This would enable good links to be shared with new schools. development of fine and gross motor skill development which link to academic Ensure PE, sport and physical activity is visible in the school allowing all children to attend a sports day.
+Sports day in July with whole school.
+Successful sports day Next year adapt sports day with views of teaching staff and students from this year. whole school outcomes such as pupil's behaviour and attendance.
+Celebrate PE, sport and physical activity opportunities alongside the personal skills too to promotes mastery learning and ensure life skills are deep rooted in the learning pupils are exposed to.
 Use whole school participation of physical activity a priority - e.g. workshops to promote and motivate children and staff.
 Celebrations of sport in each collective worship.
 Including intra school competitions.
+Look into creating further opportunities for whole school sport to happen collaboratively.
 Develop this idea further and encourage children to bring in sporting achievements from outside of school to celebrate children's successes.